bharat-b7/Unsupervised-Learning-of-Deep-Feature-Representation-for-Clustering-Egocentric-Actions/README.md

 # Unsupervised-Learning-of-Deep-Feature-Representation-for-Clustering-Egocentric-Actions

+This is the code for our paper "Unsupervised Learning of Deep Feature Representation for Clustering Egocentric Actions, IJCAI 2017".

 The folder contains following files.

 1) train_2D_mult_auto_ver4.py  :  Train multilayer 2D convolutional autoencoders to extract frame level features.